 It became impossible to go on social media without running into discussions on Muslim women's right to religious freedom and often what felt like their right to exist in public spaces.
 I voted ambivalently for the liberals but was actually quite relieved to find out that Canadians had rejected the kind of divisive rhetoric that uses Muslim women as pawns.
 That sense of belonging that I had felt the year before never returned though.

-Niqab-wearing Muslim women make up approximately 3% of all Canadian Muslim women and Muslims in turn make up 3% of the Canadian population.
-So niqab-wearing women make up 3% of 50% of 3%, or roughly .045% of the Canadian population.
+Niqab-wearing Muslim women make up approximately 3% of all Canadian Muslim women and Muslims, in turn, make up 3% of the Canadian population.
+So niqab-wearing women make up 3% of 50% of 3% or roughly .045% of the Canadian population.
 I don't even have the patience to calculate how many of those women live in the province of Quebec.
-But apparently this small percentage of women is causing problems in public spaces by getting in the way of "State religious neutrality.”
+But apparently, this small percentage of women is causing problems in public spaces by getting in the way of "State religious neutrality.”
 Wow, I didn't realize it was the state's job to ensure religious neutrality on public transportation.

 I know Muslim women.
 I was raised by one, am friends with many, and as ambivalent and private about my religious beliefs I may be, I am one.
 Muslim women were and are my grandmothers, my teachers, my cousins, and my classmates.
 Some wear a burqa or abaya, some wear a chadar, some wear a scarf or hijab, some don't wear any clothing that identifies them as a Muslim woman.

 Some are doctors, some are teachers, some are engineers.
 They work in industry, in academia, in government.
 They are students and volunteers.
-Not to mention the many hats (or should I say hjiabs) they put on in their personal lives as mothers, wives, daughters, and sisters.
+Not to mention the many hats (or should I say hijabs) they put on in their personal lives as mothers, wives, daughters, and sisters.

 They are as fierce as they come and as gentle as they come.
 Some are brave in the ferocity with which they lead their public lives and others are brave in the quiet strength with which they lead their private lives.
 They make me laugh with their humour and feel secure with their unconditional love and kindness.
 They help me with their abundant wisdom and challenge me to be better.
 They are complex, beautiful human beings and my life is so much richer because of knowing each and every one of them.